The 13 Best Ramen Restaurants In Sydney

 From Crow’s Nest we hop over to Neutral Bay for the next of our best ramen restaurants in Sydney.

-Run by the head chef of Ramen O-San, Ramen Megumi boasts the same thick collagen-rich broth.
+Run by the head chef of the much-missed Ramen O-San, Ramen Megumi boasts the same thick collagen-rich broth.
 Here, the fishy Gyokai Tonkotsu takes centre stage, alongside Chasu Pork Bowls and crispy Katsu Curry.

 Recommended Order – The cheap and cheerful Ramen Fish Tonkotsu is great ordered as a takeaway and enjoyed eaten on the sofa after a long day at work (although no one will blame you if you can’t wait to start and eat it in the street).